yocontra/node-gdal-next/ASYNCIO.md

 Common pitfalls to avoid when writing server code

-## Mixing of synchronous and asynchronous operations
+## Mixing of synchronous and asynchronous operations (or why does gdal-async complain)

+*If you are not writing server code that must remain responsive at all times and should never block the event loop for more than a few hundred microseconds, you can safely ignore this warning.
+In this case you can simply set `gdal.eventLoopWarning = false`.*

 Consider the following `async` code:
 ```js